 Are there any specific anti-discrimination or gender equality laws in your State?

-Yes ( ) No ( )
+Yes ( ) No ( NO )

 If yes, please provide references and briefly describe the content of this law(s), in particular whether it covers family and cultural life.

 Have there been any recent legal reforms in your State to guarantee non-discrimination and equality between men and women in family and cultural life?